A Link between Coding Theory and Cross-Validation with Applications: Preliminaries

-The second and according to many authors the most common way when designing new tests is the worst case analysis known as the ``supremum'' approach, which can be found from many textbooks on statistics.
-We rephrase the Theorem~8.3.27 by \citet{casella2002statistical} with our terminology and setting: \begin{theorem} Let $\uval_\inducer(\indset,\labelseq)$ be a test statistic such that its small values provide evidence against the null hypothesis.
-For each $\inducer$ and $\indset$, we define
+One of the simplest and most popular ways to tackle the nuisance parameter when designing new tests is the worst case analysis known as the ``supremum'' approach, which can be found from many textbooks on statistics.
+We rephrase the Theorem~8.3.27 by \citet{casella2002statistical} with our terminology and symbols: \begin{theorem} Let $\uval_\lalg(\labelseq)$ as in (\ref{uexch}) be a test statistic such that its small values provide evidence against the null hypothesis.
+For each $\labelseq$, let

-where the probability is taken over $\indset'$ and $H_0$ denotes the set of all learning algorithms for which the null hypothesis holds.
-Then, $p_\inducer(\indset)$ is a valid $p$-value. \end{theorem} While the original theorem the supremum is taken over possible values of an unknown nuisance parameter determining the probability distribution of the data, here the obscurity concerns the behavior of the learning algorithm on the data represents the unknown nuisance parameter.
-However, these are mere interpretations and points of view and the theorem is inherently the same.
+Then, $p(\labelvar)$ is a valid $p$-value. \end{theorem} While in the original form by \citet{casella2002statistical} the supremum is taken over all possible values of the unknown nuisance parameter determining the shape of the null distribution, here the supremum is simply taken over all possible learning algorithms.
+In the next section, we show how to compute the supremum over all possible deterministic and symmetric learning algorithms based on the theory of the classical error detecting codes.

-Before continuing to analyze how the supremum approach can be used for testing the null hypothesis of independence in Section~\ref{codingsection}, we briefly turn our attention on the question about using the LPOCV for estimating the expected prediction performance of the learning algorithm on the whole population.